-In most cases, you have four years from the date of your car accident to claim injury in Florida.
+In most cases, you have two years from the date of your car accident to claim injury in Florida.
 This time limit is established by Florida’s statute of limitations, or Florida Statute § 95.11(3)(a).
-If you are pursuing a wrongful death lawsuit, Florida Statute § 95.11(4)(d) only gives you two years to file.
+If you are pursuing a wrongful death lawsuit, Florida Statute § 95.11(4)(d) also gives you two years to file.

 Failing to file a lawsuit in time can prevent you from receiving compensation, even if there is strong evidence in your defense.
 Few exceptions apply, and various processes, such as negotiations with insurers, can delay your case.
 The sooner you get started, the better.

 Building a Personal Injury Case Takes Time

 There are many steps to building a personal injury case, and each one is time-consuming.
 A lawyer with our firm must investigate your accident, gather evidence, and calculate your damages.
 They may begin seeking compensation by filing an insurance claim, and settlement negotiations can take a while.

 There are also things that you must follow through with, as well.
 For example, you must see a doctor and receive a diagnosis for your injuries.
 They may have to refer you to specialists, and it can take time to secure an appointment with each of these medical professionals.